+File #: O2015 -7192, Version : 1

+Tax an d asses sment delinquencies (Present)

+iv.
+Flooding (Does not exist)

+v.
+Deterioration of structures or site improvements in neighboring areas adjacent to the vacant land (Present)

+Notes:

-(1) Only three (3) factors are required by the Act for eligibility.
-Ten (10) factors are present in the Area.
+(1) hree (3) factors are required by the Act for eligibility.
+Ten (10) factors are present Area.
 Three (3) factors were found to exist to a major extent and seven (7) were found to exist to a minor extent

+REPO: RTS C 92 OF COMMITTEES

+Or

-2. Area immediately prior to becoming vacant qualified as a blighted improved area;
+2. ea immediately prior to becoming vacant qualified as a blighted proved area;